Customer Renewable Programs

 It is important to note that the actual performance of a private rooftop solar system with these functions activated cannot be predicted.
 Different factors such as solar irradiance, the orientation of your rooftop, the location where your system will be installed, and the degree of pre-existing high voltage conditions can all affect how your system will ultimately perform.

-NREL and the Hawaiian Electric Companies are continuing to evaluate the benefits of this new technology.
+NREL and Hawaiian Electric are continuing to evaluate the benefits of this new technology.
 A new pilot-study will open in 2018 to help verify the safety and reliability benefits of new technology and to make any necessary improvements or recommendations as we add more smart private rooftop solar systems to our grid.

 Based on the studies conducted to date, the Hawaii Public Utilities Commission now requires all new private rooftop solar systems to incorporate advanced inverter technology with specific grid support features activated.
 Additional grid-support functionality may be required as a condition for expedited approval in specific situations although customers still have the option of choosing to proceed with a utility study or to change programs.